snoopycrimecop/ome-documentation/omero/developers/GettingStarted/AdvancedClientDevelopment.rst

 We plan to include packages of the generated source code in future releases.
-Until then, it is possible to find our latest builds on :jenkins:`jenkins <>` or to build them locally, although some of the generated files are later overwritten by hand-written versions:
+Until then, it is possible to find our latest builds on :mergeci:`jenkins <>` or to build them locally, although some of the generated files are later overwritten by hand-written versions:

 -  model is located in ``components/tools/OmeroCpp/src/omero/model/``